quran/quran-ios/README.md

 ## License

-Quran - by Quran.com - قرآن is available under the GPLv3 license.
+* Quran - by Quran.com - قرآن is available under the GPLv3 license.
 See the LICENSE file for more info.
+* Madani images from [quran images project](https://github.com/quran/quran.com-images) on github.
+* Translation, tafsir and Arabic data come from [tanzil](http://tanzil.net) and [King Saud University](https://quran.ksu.edu.sa).